 I’m a featured writer on the website SixtyandMe.com and wrote an article called 7 Reasons Having a Network of Girlfriends is Important As We Age.
 One thing I noticed in the comments was that some women happily embrace having friends or are open to meet new ones, while others feel isolated, alone, and sad.
 It was easy to see who viewed life as half empty or half full.

 Having a flock of friends isn’t a magic recipe for happiness.
-Some people enjoy spending most of their time alone.
-For those who see life as half empty, it’s easy to feel lonely, sad, and take on a victim mentality unless they take steps to improve their outlook.
-Victims chronically wallow in misery because they refuse to open themselves up to new possibilities that will bring them more happiness.
+Some people enjoy spending time alone.
+If you see life as half empty, you may feel lonely, sad, and take on a victim mentality unless you take steps to improve your outlook.
+Victims chronically wallow in misery and refuse to open themselves up to new possibilities that will bring them more happiness.

 At the end of my post, I asked my readers if they had a girlfriend network for support and encouragement.

 The women who viewed their lives as half empty left comments like the ones below:

 No friends.
 Years of working and chronic illness made it so my friends drifted away.

 My best friend of 42 years died two years ago and I am so lonely.

 I don’t have anything in common with the people of my town.